If you need to be convinced that our global society has a problem with material possessions, I turn to the following report.

-The pandemic has given us an opportunity to examine our lives and our priorities.
-For some, they are using this time wisely and making changes to better their post-pandemic lives, while others have no self-awareness and see nothing requiring change.
+The pandemic has allowed us to examine our lives and our priorities.
+For some, they are using this time wisely and making changes to better their post-pandemic existence, while others have no self-awareness and see nothing requiring any real change.

-One area I believe we all could use a little help in (myself included) is this question of why are we so obsessed with material possessions.
+One area I believe we all could use a little help (myself included) is the question of why are we so obsessed with material possessions.
 The accrual of more and bigger “stuff”.

 I recently read an article on Maximize Minimalism which provides seven reasons why people become obsessed with material possessions.
 Let’s take a look.

-- Improving your own self-image – caring how friends, co-workers and even family members perceive you.
+- Improving your self-image – caring how friends, co-workers, and even family members perceive you.